Newton Investment Management Limited assesses the online retailer’s working practices and outlines its engagement approach.

 Amazon is the largest online retailer in the world.
-It is estimated that for every one dollar spent online in the US, around 37 cents goes to Amazon.1 However, many critics believe this has come at a cost – both to Amazon workers and taxpayers.
-While Amazon’s approach to tax is notorious, in this case study we focus specifically on the reputational, financial and operational risk posed by Amazon’s management of its low-wage workforce in its fulfilment centers.
+It is estimated that for every one dollar spent online in the US, around 37 cents goes to Amazon.1 However, many critics believe this has come at a cost – both to Amazon workers and the society at large.
+While Amazon’s approach to tax and competition is notorious, in this case study we focus specifically on the reputational, financial and operational risk posed by Amazon’s management of its low-wage workforce in its fulfilment centers.

-Amazon’s fulfilment centers now total over 175 globally (100+ in North America), with 250,000 employees working in them.2 With more shoppers swapping bricks-and-mortar stores for online, warehouse jobs like the ones offered by Amazon are said to represent the future of work.
+As of September 2021, Amazon’s fulfilment centers totaled over 185 globally (100+ in North America) and we estimate approximately 250,000 employees work in them.
+With more shoppers swapping bricks-and-mortar stores for online, warehouse jobs like the ones offered by Amazon are proliferating.

-While it seems the consumer is happy to ignore the sometimes graphic reports of poor worker treatment, there are increasing signs from politicians and the workforce itself that Amazon’s current practices may be unsustainable.
+While some customers may be unaware of reports of poor worker treatment or disinterested in them, there are increasing signs from politicians and Amazon’s own workforce that its current practices may be unsustainable.

 Evidence of Benefit to Society: Job Creation, Wages and Benefits

 Amazon’s role in job creation has been crucial to maintaining its reputation as a good corporate actor.
-Just Capital, which ranks US companies via independent assessments and polling of the American people, ranks Amazon joint first overall (out of 922) and joint first within its industry (out of 50) in the category of job creation in the US, and 273rd overall and fourth within its industry on worker treatment.4 Similarly, the company ranks third (out of 100) in the Harris Poll on corporate reputation.5 This suggests consumers either aren’t aware of issues in the distribution centers (despite graphic media reports), or find it more convenient to ignore them.
+In 2021, Just Capital, which ranks US companies via independent assessments and polling of the American people, ranked Amazon joint first overall (out of 928) and joint first within its industry (out of 48) in the category of job creation in the US, and 133rd overall and second within its industry on worker treatment.3 Similarly, the company was ranked tenth (out of 100) in the Harris Poll on corporate reputation.4 This suggests consumers either are not aware of issues in the distribution centers (despite graphic media reports), or find it more convenient to ignore them.

-In terms of wages and benefits for its fulfilment center employees, Amazon offers a starting minimum wage of US$15 per hour for all staff in the US (including agency and seasonal workers), announced in November 2018 following intense political pressure.
-This is significantly more than the current US federal minimum wage of US$7.25.
-Full-time employees (not agency workers) also get numerous other benefits including health care, 401(k) with 50% match, up to 20 weeks’ parental leave and a leave share program – although the company notes this depends on location, number of hours worked and length of employment.6
+In terms of wages and benefits for its fulfilment-center employees, Amazon offers a starting minimum wage of US$15 per hour for all staff in the US (including agency and seasonal workers), announced in November 2018 following intense political pressure.
+This is significantly more than the current US Federal minimum wage of US$7.25.
+Full-time employees (not agency workers) also get numerous other benefits including health care, 401(k) (pension) with 50% match, up to 20 weeks’ parental leave and a leave share program – although the company notes this depends on location, number of hours worked and length of employment.5